squirrel-prover/squirrel-prover/README.md

 #### Processes

-Processes are then declared as follows, relying on channels that must be declared first:
+Processes are then declared as follows, using previously declared channels:
 ```
 channel <id>
 process <id>(<args>) = <process>